bnjmnpn/bnjmnpn.github.io/_posts/2014-04-17-how-to-train-your-dragon-review.md

   name: Benjamin Pan
 ---

-When James Cameron's *Avatar* debuted, it was hailed as a visual masterpiece.
-No doubt with how far 3D has come today, we easily forget that what we were treated to in 2009 represented groundbreaking advances in technology.
-But as a film, as a piece of narrative storytelling?
+When James Cameron's *Avatar* debuted in December 2009, it was hailed as a visual masterpiece.
+No doubt with how far 3D has come today, we easily forget that what we were treated to represented groundbreaking advances in technology.
+As a film though, as a piece of narrative storytelling?
 My one word review was, "Meh."

 Not four months later, Dreamworks's *How to Train Your Dragon* hit 3D screens.
 I adore computer animation as a genre, but it's difficult to separate that from simply my love of Disney/Pixar.
 Dreamworks on the other hand, for the longest time, equaled *Shrek* in my mind—a franchise I deeply dislike.
 So I made what I now know to be the enormous mistake of not seeing it in theatres, and what a mistake that was!